• Skip to main content

 Fainting goats: Myotonic Goats Explained, by Phillip Sponenberg, Nov.
 2009

-The above article has numerous photos and is written what I would consider an expert of the breed.
+The above article has numerous photos and is written by someone I would consider to be an expert of the breed.

 The Myotonic (Tennessee Fainting) goat is moved from the “watch” category to “recovering”.